m-buschmann/monolingual_text_checker/README.md

 Accessing the Monolingual text checker from your local machine:
 1. Run the textchecker.py script. ```flask --app textchecker.py run```
-2. Access the application through a web browser by navigating to the appropriate URL (which is printed in the terminal in which the the textcherew was started).
+2. Access the application through a web browser by navigating to the appropriate URL (which is printed in the terminal in which the the textchecker was started).

 Using the Monolingual text checker:
 1. Enter the text you want to check into the provided input field.